Identification and Model Testing in Linear Structural Equation Models using Auxiliary Variables: Equivalence of IV Definitions

 An example of an intersection loop of size 3 is given in figure \ref{fig:iloop3}.
-Remember that the paths are half-treks WLOG, so intersection loops are the only type of loop possible.
+Remember that each path can be decomposed into sets of half-treks WLOG, so intersection loops are the only type of loop possible (corollary \ref{corollary:nov}).
 Thankfully, the next lemma shows that any instrumental set can be modified such that there is no intersection loop.

 \begin{lemma} There exist triples satisfying lemma \ref{lemma:halftrek} iff there exist triples satisfying the lemma, AND there are no intersection loops between $\{p_1,...,p_k\}$. \end{lemma}

 \begin{proof} We will generalize the proof of lemma \ref{lemma:switchorder} to work with an arbitrary amount of nodes.
 Using the same arguments as given in lemma \ref{lemma:switchorder}, the paths must all start with bidirected edges, and the only intersection allowed is between the first element of each path, and the directed portion of other paths.